 Wayne District Court 32-1-29 in Delaware County is located smack dab in the middle of Radnor Township and serves as host to scores of kids from Villanova University, Cabrini College, Eastern College, and Archbishop Carroll High School, who have received citations or tickets for Underage Drinking and/or Minors in Possession of Alcohol within the boundaries of its jurisdiction.
 There are so many of these kids that the Court long ago found a way to deal with the glut of young adults who have had an unlawful brush with alcohol.
 The Delaware County Task Force.

-If have been a Pa. underage drinking lawyer for many years and the latest program used by this particular Court is by far the best they have ever had.
-It shows compassion and empathy for first time offending kids who have made mistakes while at the same time providing that they give back to the community in exchange for a favorable resolution of their case.
-Parents should be mindful that a conviction for underage drinking carries with it a mandatory 90 day suspension by PennDot of their child’s Pa. driving privileges, which is skirted upon their successful completion of the program.
-As a Pa. drivers license lawyer, I can tell you that this is one of the thorniest issues that I deal with in my PennDot practice and one that can result in a lot of angry parents.
+I have been a Pa. underage drinking lawyer for many years and the latest program used by this particular Court is by far the best they have ever had.
+It shows compassion and empathy for first-time offending kids who have made mistakes while at the same time providing that they give back to the community in exchange for a favorable resolution of their case.
+Parents should be mindful that a conviction for underage drinking carries with it a mandatory 90-day suspension by PennDot of their child’s Pa. driving privileges, which is skirted upon their successful completion of the program.
+As a PA. driver’s license lawyer, I can tell you that this is one of the thorniest issues that I deal with in my PennDot practice and one that can result in a lot of angry parents.